PatrickKyei/exception/_drafts/2022-05-26-mistakes-that-stopped-my-sunshine.md

 How we can do that is to take the lessons from our own mistakes or learn the lessons other people have discovered from the tests they have faced in life.

-I have faced such tests, made terrible mistakes, and learned from them.
+I have faced such tests, made some terrible mistakes, and learned from them.
 I am sharing some lessons from one of these situations with you.